 Suoi Mo is located in Nghia Phuong commune, nearly 30 km from Bac Giang ward.
 Flowing along the foot of Huyen Dinh – Yen Tu mountain, under the dense forest canopy and undulating rocks, the scenery here is very majestic.
 In this area, there is also a cluster of temples (Ha temple, Trung temple, Thuong temple) worshiping Princess Que Mi Nuong, daughter of the 16th Hung King, who opened the stream to bring water to the region.

-Going further upstream is the temple worshiping Duc Thanh Tran and some vestiges of the Tran Dynasty army fighting against the feudal invaders.
-Suoi Mo is an eco-tourism destination combined with cultural beliefs suitable for many types of visitors.
-From the stream bank, visitors will explore Rong Khe peak, Thum Thum waterfall, Ngam Trang watchtower, Thuong Ngan peak… Stopping to explore Suoi Mo, visitors will enjoy many local dishes such as wild bamboo shoots, grilled stream fish, five-color sticky rice, crab rice noodles, rice cakes…
+Going further upstream is the temple dedicated to worshiping Duc Thanh Tran and some vestiges of the Tran Dynasty army that fought against the feudal invaders.
+Suoi Mo is an eco-tourism destination combined with cultural beliefs, suitable for many types of visitors.
+From the stream bank, visitors will explore Rong Khe peak, Thum Thum waterfall, Ngam Trang watchtower, Thuong Ngan peak… Stopping to explore Suoi Mo, visitors will enjoy many local dishes, such as wild bamboo shoots, grilled stream fish, five-color sticky rice, crab rice noodles, and rice cakes.

 Cam Son Lake

-A natural freshwater lake stretching across many communes of Son Hai commune and Lang Son province, about 2,600 hectares wide, during the rainy season the area can reach 3,000 hectares.
+A natural freshwater lake stretching across many communes in Son Hai commune and Lang Son province, about 2,600 hectares wide, can reach 3,000 hectares during the rainy season.
 The lake is nearly 30 km long, 7 km wide at its widest point, 200 m at its narrowest point, and about 20 m deep.
-The lake is surrounded by high mountain ranges, or in other words, the shore of the lake is the overlapping mountains and tall trees.
-In addition, the vicinity of the lake is home to the Tay and Nung ethnic communities.
+The lake is surrounded by high mountain ranges; in other words, the lake’s shore is the overlapping mountains and tall trees.
+In addition, the lake’s vicinity is home to the Tay and Nung ethnic communities.

 From National Highway 1A to Lang Son, about 50 km, turn in about 4 km, visitors will reach the main dam of Cam Son Lake.
 This place is suitable for picnics, boating, mountain climbing, and fishing as well as visiting ethnic minority hamlets.